corentinmusard/mini_cli_chat/README.md

 -   [x] server: notify clients when someone join/leave server
 -   [x] add nicknames support (default name, renaming and uniques nicknames)
 -   [ ] client: when screen is full, scroll messsages and display new messages
+-   [ ] client: when input line is full, shift messsages and shift back when deleting or moving with the cursor keys
 -   [ ] add privates messages support
 -   [ ] add a way to login into a specific nickname with a password
 -   [ ] server: protect a nickname when it has been registred